stonemjs/docs/src/docs/essentials/error-handler.md

 @tab Imperative
 ### Imperative Registration

-Use this when working with function-based or factory-based handlers — or when you prefer full control over setup.
+Use this when working with function-based or factory-based handlers, or when you prefer full control over setup.

 In the **initialization dimension**, register under: